bhattarya1234/C/README.md

-# Hi from Mr.uncle clint
+# Hi from uncle clint